watermelonwatermelon/icingaweb2-module-director/doc/02-Installation.md

 ### Install the Director module

 As with any Icinga Web 2 module, installation is pretty straight-forward.
-In case you're installing it from source all you have to do is to drop the director module in one of your module paths.
+In case you're installing it from source, all you have to do is to drop the director module in one of your module paths.
 You can examine (and set) the module path(s) in `Configuration / Application`.
 In a typical environment you'll probably drop the module to `/usr/share/icingaweb2/modules/director`.
 Please note that the directory